RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/upgrading.md

 **To upgrade your database:**

-1. Ensure that all of the nodes in the RS cluster have been upgraded, as described in Upgrading nodes section above.
+1. Make sure that all of the nodes in the RS cluster have been upgraded, as described in Upgrading nodes section above.
 Otherwise, you will not be able to upgrade the databases.
 1. In the *rladmin* CLI, run the upgrade db command for each database.